Rachel Held Evans: Career

 After graduating from college, Evans moved to Chattanooga, Tennessee, to intern for the Chattanooga Times Free Press.

 In 2004, Evans returned to Dayton where she worked full-time for The Herald-News, the local paper.
 In 2006, she switched from full-time employment to writing pro bono as the paper's humor columnist; in 2007, she won an award for Best Personal Humor Column from the Tennessee Press Association.
 She continued to write freelance articles for national publications and began to blog.

 In September 2008, Evans signed with Zondervan for her first book, Evolving in Monkey Town.
 The book explores her journey from religious certainty to a faith which accepts doubt and questioning; the title is based on the Scopes Monkey Trial that took place in Dayton.
 Her second book, A Year of Biblical Womanhood: How a Liberated Woman Found Herself Sitting on Her Roof, Covering Her Head, and Calling Her Husband Master, was published in October 2012.
 She recounts how she spent an entire year of living a Biblical lifestyle literally.
 The book also garnered national media attention for Evans as she appeared on The Today Show.
 In 2014, Evans re-released Evolving in Monkey Town with the new title of Faith Unraveled.

 In 2015, she wrote a column in The Washington Post: "Want millennials back in the pews?
 Stop trying to make church 'cool.'"
 In the column she self-identified as a millennial and expressed her belief that churches attempting to attract more millennials were wrong in their approach because they focused primarily on stylistic aspects of the church experience, which "are not the key to drawing millennials back to God in a lasting and meaningful way.
 Young people don't simply want a better show."

+President Barack Obama appointed Evans to the President’s Advisory Council on Faith-Based and Neighborhood Partnerships in January 2016.

 In early August 2016, Evans published an editorial for Vox defending her "pro-life Christian" position and support for Democratic presidential nominee Hillary Clinton in the 2016 U.S. presidential election.

 In 2018, Held Evans and Sarah Bessey co-founded the Evolving Faith Conference, an annual gathering of young progressive Christians.
 They expected about 200 people to attend the first conference in Montreat, North Carolina, and had 1,400 attend.
 Jeff Chu joined them as co-organizer for the October 2019 conference, which became "in part a consolation for readers, friends and devotees of Rachel Held Evans" after her death in May of that year.